 If you travel off Main Street up Kearsarge Mountain Road, you’ll pass by the Mt.
 Kearsarge Indian Museum.
 This museum is dedicated to the history of Native American in the US.
 The inside of the museum is a wonderful exhibit highlighting many different tribes.
 Outside we love to take walks in the medicine woods and enjoy nature and learn how Native Americans used plants in daily life.

 Across the parking lot from the Indian Museum is The Nature Discovery Center.
 A small science museum geared towards children, they have a rock and mineral collection, insect collection, and tons of info about regional mammals, reptiles, and amphibians.

 Kearsarge Mountain Road continues all the way up to Rollins State Park.
 You can drive up to a parking lot with a gorgeous view and the top of the mountain is only a mile hike from the lot.
 We love taking this hike as a family with a picnic to eat on the top.
 You can see for miles!
 Sometimes as far as Mt.
 Washington, the highest peak in NH.

 For such a small town, Warner, NH boasts some great restaurants.

 The Local & The Schoolhouse Cafe

 The Local is open for lunch and dinner.
 They serve a great hamburger and have many local beers on tap.
 For breakfast, you can’t beat The Schoolhouse Cafe!
-Housed in a former one-room school house they serve incredible homemade baked goods, stuffed french toast, omelettes and home fries.
+Housed in a former one-room schoolhouse they serve incredible homemade baked goods, stuffed french toast, omelets, and home fries.
 Be sure to ask them to grill your muffin, you won’t be sorry!